tensorforce/tensorforce/README.md

 if you encounter problems or have questions.

-Finally, read the latest update notes (UPDATE_NOTES.md) for an idea of how the project is evolving, especially concerning majorAPI breaking updates.
+Finally, read the latest update notes (UPDATE_NOTES.md) for an idea of how the project is evolving, especially concerning major API breaking updates.
-We recently (20th February) merged a major branch which moves memories and all remaining structures into TensorFlow variables.
-This causes a number of breaking API change (see updated configurations, examples, and tests), but improves performance.
-It further enables more expressive update semantics, e.g. episode based instead of fixed time step based.

 The main difference to existing libraries is a strict separation of environments, agents and update logic that facilitates usage in